 Details of these options can be found in the Formal Appeals and Informal Optional Written Responses section of this document.

-Note: When a department chair is being reviewed for retention, tenure, or promotion to Professor there shall be no chair's report.
+Note when department chair is a candidate: When a department chair is being reviewed for retention, tenure, or promotion to Professor there shall be no chair's report.
 The chair being reviewed will have the opportunity to write an optional response to a negative departmental committee report.